-The UWA Law School aims to cultivate in students intellectual skills of reasoning, analysis, critical thought and skills in legal research; to impart critical understanding of substantive law and its role in society; and to provide opportunities for students to acquire professional skills and techniques which are essential to legal practice.
+The UWA Law School aims to cultivate students' intellectual skills of reasoning, analysis, critical thought and skills in legal research; to impart a critical understanding of substantive law and its role in society; and to provide opportunities for students to acquire professional skills and techniques which are essential to legal practice.
 Formal class contact hours are usually between 2.5 and 3 hours per week in each subject.
-However, a good deal of independent work is also required, primarily in reading legislation, cases and legal commentaries.
+However, independent work is also required, primarily in reading legislation, cases and legal commentaries.
 The school has placed a high priority on innovative teaching in smaller groups, particularly in the first and second years of the curriculum.
 This structure has made it possible for the Law School to offer high levels of pastoral care and individualized attention to academic performance.

 - First Semester: Late February to Mid-June

 For one semester, 24 credit points are the equivalent to 15 upper-year Queen's credits.
 Most units have a value of six credit points.